Wangbaiyue007/rtd-pybullet/README.md

 Go to `scripts/` and run `test_bullet_zonopy.py` to see what happens.

 ## Rendering trajectory and zonotopes
-### 0. Notes
-- At the root folder, run `pip install -e .` to set up the package.
-- The physics engine of the smulation is [Bullet](https://github.com/bulletphysics/bullet3).
-For more information, check out their [documentation](https://pybullet.org/wordpress/index.php/forum-2/).
-- The rendering part of this project is using [pybullet_blender_recorder](https://github.com/huy-ha/pybullet-blender-recorder).
-Please check out their instructions before doing rendering.
-- [Zonopy](https://github.com/kwonyos/zonopy) is a new python package to calculate rechable sets and render simulations.
-It is cloned as a submodule in this repo.
-This is where the Kinova obstacle avoidance task is generated from.

 ### I. Running zonopy simulation and record data
 Zonopy environment will generate an obstacle avoidance task, where a Kinova arm starts from a random position moves towards a random goal positions, with random obstacles around.
 Run `scripts/test_zonopy.py` to see what happens.